 GRF ARE ON THE GROUND

-The United Nations warns that 97 percent of Afghans will soon be living below the poverty line.
+The United Nations Warns that 97% of Afghans will soon be living below the poverty line.
 Global Rahmah Foundation is on the ground and committed to stay and deliver support to feed the hungry, provide shelter and save lives.
-With your donations, we are ready to support vulnerable families through the multiple crises they’re facing.
-Your donations will help us to build emergency shelters and provide food parcels, hygiene kits as well as water.
+With your donations, we are ready to support vulnerable families through the multiple crises they are facing.
+Your donations will help us build emergency shelters, provide food parcels, hygiene kits and clean drinking water.

 Family Food Parcel

-We are on the ground providing essential food parcels, containing enough long-life food to feed a needy family for up to 2 weeks.
-The items in these food parcels have been carefully selected to ensure that families will have nutritious food, contents include flour, rice, tea, sugar, oil, canned goods as well as lentils, beans and dates.
+We are on the ground providing essential food parcels, containing enough long-life food to feed a family for up to a month.
+The items in these food parcels have been carefully selected to ensure families will have nutritious food.
+The contents include; flour, rice, tea, sugar, oli, canned goods such as lentils and beans as well as dates.

-Many temporary makeshift shelters are often built using scrap metal which does not hold up against the extreme weather conditions in Afghanistan during the Winter season.
+According to an article published by UNHCR, over 600,000 Afghans have been internally displaced and the number is rising day by day.
+Many temporary makeshift shelters are often built using scrap metal which does not hold up against the extreme weather conditions in Afghanistan during the winter season.